These vegan chocolate orange muffins are incredibly moist and delicious! Made with wholesome ingredients like whole wheat flour and tahini.

 These chocolate orange muffins came about as I was standing in my kitchen surrounded by 50 oranges, not sure what to do with all of them.
 (My family has an orange tree and I love it, but there’s a limit to how many oranges I can eat in one day.)
 I was also craving chocolate and that’s when I remembered that chocolate orange is a legit combo and is really delicious!

 So then my mind went to all the different treats I could make chocolate-orange — chocolate cookies with orange chunks, chocolate tart with an orange cream filling, chocolate cake with orange frosting, mmm okay I’m hungry again and need to get back in the kitchen ASAP to make everything I just mentioned.
-But in the end I kept it simple and went with these easy chocolate orange muffins, ’cause I was not in the mood to eat a mushy cake or too-fluffy cookie.
+But in the end I kept it simple and went with these easy chocolate orange muffins, ’cause I was not in the mood to eat a failed mushy cake or too-fluffy cookie.
 These muffins though, they turned out perfect — moist, fluffy, lightly sweet, and just chocolatey enough to satisfy my craving 🙂

 These chocolate orange muffins require 11 plant-based ingredients: